 Every state has different laws.
 Some states, like Indiana, have adopted a comparative negligence approach.
 Other states use a contributory negligence approach, meaning that the plaintiff is barred from recovering if he or she acted negligently and contributed to the accident in any way.
 It is important to ask your lawyer what law applies in your state so that you know your rights.

 Remember: The sooner an attorney can get involved, the more likely it is that they will be able to appropriately assess your liability, if any, in the accident.
 And the earlier you contact an attorney, the more quickly they can gather evidence before it is altered, destroyed, or misremembered.
-At Keller & Keller, our on staff investigator will immediately go to the scene to gather information, interview key witnesses, and will thoroughly examine the crash details.
+At Keller & Keller, our on skilled Indianapolis truck accident lawyer will immediately go to the scene to gather information, interview key witnesses, and will thoroughly examine the crash details.